What is Dysmenorrhea?

 - Bananas and green leafy vegetables may help because their magnesium content helps to relax the uterus.
 Magnesium is also contained in almonds, cashews, peanuts, and black beans.

-- Curcumin, because of its anti-inflammatory properties is said to help to reduce menstrual cramps.
+- Curcumin (found in turmeric), because of its anti-inflammatory properties is said to help to reduce menstrual cramps.

 - Regular exercise and physical activity throughout the month helps reduce the intensity of dysmenorrhea as opposed to a sedentary lifestyle.